Quick Guide to Grievances

 - Step 2.
 Advancement of the grievance to the University President.
 The grievance advances if there is no response or an unsatisfactory response to the Step 1 grievance.

 - Step 3.
 Advancement of the grievance to the Oregon University System General Counsel.
 The grievance advances if there is no response or an unsatisfactory response to the Step 2 grievance.

 - Arbitration.
 The grievance is advanced to binding, third party arbitration if there is no response or an unsatisfactory response to the Step 3 grievance.

 Not Sure You Have A Grievance?

-Contact the CGE VP for Collective Bargaining & Grievances to discuss ANY potential problem.
+Contact the CGE VP for Grievances or your department Steward(s) to discuss ANY potential problem.
 Sometimes you just want someone to hear you out, and that’s OK.
 We’re here for that too.
 Sometimes the issue isn’t purely employment related, and that’s OK.
 We’re here to help you navigate the academic grievance process too.
 Sometimes the issue doesn’t constitute a formal contract violation, and that’s OK.
 We’re here to help you figure out remedies outside of the grievance procedure as well.